NataliaLKB/learn-git-basics/README.md

 Write the current time stamp, and a short message to your future self.
 Save it.
 Next add and commit your changes.
 Your commit message should be descriptive of what you just did.
 Repeat step 2 twice more, deleting the previous time and message, and adding the new time and a different message.
 Make sure you add and commit each time.
 Make sure your commit messages are unique, and you can tell which one was first, second, and third.
-Next type in this command:
+Step 3) Next type in this command:

 ```
 git log